sj-on/sj-on.github.io/src/cards/scams.md

 [answers]
 1. shouldn't *you* know? anyway, anyone who's been alive for any amount of time has been scammed. even me!
 2. nameless people. shameless people.
-3. at this point, yeah. if there's one thing i've learnt: if you can't beat 'em, join 'em.
+3. at this point, yeah. if there's one thing i've learnt: if you can't beat 'em, join 'em. i’ve made a list of people i want to scam, and you’re not on it. not sure if that’s a good thing.
-4. nope. if it's a scam, it's bad. simple.
+4. nope. if it's a scam, it's bad. simple. except when i get to do it. then it won't be called a scam.